integer-net/Solr/doc/manual.md

 - Checks connection and configuration of Solr server

 #### Autosuggest window
-- Appears after the first letters have been typed into the search form
+- Appears after the first two letters have been typed into the search form
-- Displays product suggestions, category suggestions, attribute suggestions and keyword suggestions
+- Displays product suggestions, category suggestions, attribute suggestions, CMS page suggestions and keyword suggestions
 - Number of suggestions for each type is configurable in the Magento backend
 - Attributes to display can be defined in configuration
 - Can skip Magento instantiation and use PHP only for faster results